Thursday, 21 November 2024

 • Thorn has established its “Safety by Design” programme, which focuses on responsibly sourcing AI training datasets to protect against child sexual abuse material.
 Meta, Google, Amazon, Microsoft, and OpenAI support this initiative.

-• The U.S. government has created its own AI Safety Institute Consortium (AISIC), which has attracted over 200 companies and organisations.
+• The U.S. has created its own AI Safety Institute Consortium (AISIC), which has attracted over 200 companies and organisations.

 • Representatives from nearly every major tech company have agreed to the Tech Accord to Combat Deceptive Use of AI, aiming to implement reasonable precautions to prevent AI tools from disrupting democratic elections.